mariannamouz/Web-Application/README.md

 To run the files you need to follow these steps:
 1) run command node index.js , in cmd
 2) open the address http://localhost:8080/ , in your web browser

+(the node-modules folder was too large to upload directly to the repository , it is included in the release)